Counsellors & Therapists

 Teacher Training certificate in MBCP

-I am a practising Midwife and have many years of experience of working with pregnancy and childbirth, pregnant women and their partners, babies and baby feeding.
+I have spent many years practicing as a Midwife and have an extensive experience of working with pregnancy and childbirth, pregnant women and their partners, babies and baby feeding issues.
 Over time I have come to understand that acknowledging and supporting the emotional and relational experiences of all those involved with the birthing process is essential for our overall health and well-being.
-Transitioning into parenthood is a uniquely personal and challenging experience for anyone, and as an Integrative Therapist with an MA in Relationship Therapy I am able to offer professional insight and help with the healing process, and can be supportive of the journey towards narrating our own stories for ourselves and our families.
+Transitioning into parenthood can be a uniquely personal and challenging experience for anyone, and as an Integrative Therapist with an MA in Relationship Therapy I am able to offer professional insight and help with the healing process, and can be supportive of the journey towards narrating our own stories for ourselves and our families.

 I work within the South West and in London.